If the van’s wheel bearing hub could’ve lasted another 300 miles until Houston, this couldve been titled “Houston, we have a problem”.

 It is also the first town where I can understand someone saying “sigh, but that’s all the way on the other side of town!”
 Other side of town might be hour and half away.

 Space Center first, which is 60mi SE Of downtown Houston.
 Space Center is the visitor center for NASA’s Johnson Space Center (Manned Space Flight).
 But unless you’re seeing a baseball or basketball game, being far from downtown doesn’t really matter.
-Clock-wise, from upper-left.
+Wrapping normally, from upper-left.
 Plus you’re nearby Kemah Boardwalk for the beach.

 - Astronaut training facility.
 You can see the mock shuttle cockpit in back ground.
 The green smudge is a Soyuz module, which I was told is what they are training on currently.
 No light saber practice observed…